Zineffable1/audacious-widget/README.md

 Changeable scroll functions on the icon, including horizontal or shift + scroll.
 (Change volume, track, or seek)
 Tooltip that shows current track info and volume %.
 Added current time/total track time indicator to the tooltip.
+Context menu items can be reordered and hidden at the users discression.

 <img width="469" height="168" alt="image" src="https://github.com/user-attachments/assets/e3ec5299-b8aa-4198-a6b2-ca70ba6904d7" />